 File last updated: 8/27/15

-Phyllis Passariello is professor of anthropology at Centre College, where she has taught since 1988.
+Phyllis Passariello retired as professor of anthropology at Centre College in 2017, where she had taught since 1988.
 She has been Matton Professor of Anthropology since 2007.

 She started Centre’s anthropology and sociology program.
 Equally energetic at teaching, research, and field work, she holds membership in Phi Beta Kappa and was a Woodrow Wilson Fellow during her graduate work at the University of California-Berkeley.